vicradon/localforage-demo/README.md

 This project was made with the sole extent of learning workbox and localforage.
 During the project build stage, I discovered new ways to develop and write code.
 I shared a few things I learnt along the way.

+You can check out the app here https://localforage-demo.netlify.com/

 ## Using Workbox CLI
 1. Use express or possibly parcel to run build processes
 2. Using express means you need __copyfiles__, a library that does copying on the terminal